-A rich creamy dairy-free vegan blender chocolate ice cream recipe that does not use bananas!
-The perfect homemade ice cream and it contains MCT-rich coconut milk that helps you control weight!
+A chocolate blender ice cream recipe!
+Only 4 ingredients.
+Dairy-free, vegan and no bananas!
+The perfect homemade ice cream and it contains an ingredient that helps you control weight!

 And we have!

-A perfect substitute is full fat coconut milk.
-No, it doesn’t make the ice cream taste like coconuts.
-I’ll get to that in a minute.
+A perfect substitute is full fat coconut milk from a can.
+No, it doesn't make the ice cream taste like coconuts.
+I'll get to that in a minute.

 So, before I decided on coconut milk, I fished around for a thickener.
 The obvious would be avocado.
 But I didn't have any on hand.